emily-flambe/emily-flambe/README.md

 ## 🏆 Github Projects

 These are for fun and education - or at least they better be, because I'm sure not making any money off of them.

-Also: I used to have these deployed on AWS, and then I ran out of AWS Free Tier resources 🫠
+---
+---

 ### 🐐🗒️ [Notes for Goats](https://github.com/emily-flambe/notes-for-goats)